nyanko-army-knife/guides-resources/content/guides/aku-realms/index.md

 ### When Should You Progress the Aku Realms?

 A player is free to start doing the content of Aku Realms whenever they obtain access to it.
-Averagely speaking, you should have beaten Into the Future Ch1&2 and acquired some crazed cats by the time you undertake the first stage of Aku Realms.
+Averagely speaking, you should have beaten Into the Future chapters 1 and 2 and acquired some Crazed Cats by the time you undertake the first stage of Aku Realms.

-Do the stages from time to time, just like how you do zombie outbreaks.
-If a stage poses too much of a threat for you, do other stages to raise the seal level first; If even higher seal level doesn’t help, get the mandatory treasures or units.
+Do the stages from time to time, just like how you do Zombie Outbreaks.
+If a stage poses too much of a threat for you, do other stages to raise the seal level first; If even having a higher seal level doesn't help out, get more Treasures or just stronger units.

-As for the final stretch of Aku Realms, you should have beaten Cats of the Cosmos.
-Late Sol\~Early UL is the desired time period for finishing Aku Realms.
+For the final stretch of the Aku Realms, you should have Cats of the Cosmos fully completed.
+The final stages of the Aku Realms are balanced around late SoL or early UL level units.
 ### Preparation and Units

-The first 30 or so stages remain relatively low-stake in terms of difficulty.
-The following units/things are highly recommended if you want to go through these stages effortlessly:
+The first 30 or so stages are pretty low in difficulty if you have prepared well.
+The following things are recommended to be completed in order to minimize the amount of trouble you have with the Aku Realms early on.

-- 100% Empire of Cats & Into the Future treasures
+- Having all Superior Treasures from all EoC and ItF chapters
-- Awakened Bahamut Cat
+- Clearing ItF 3 and unlocking Talents and Awakened Bahamut
+- Clearing SoL 18 to unlock access to Ururun Wolf
-- Ururun Wolf, and Courier Cat
+- Courier Cat
-- Most or all of the Crazed cats
+- Most or all of the Crazed Cats
-- Max/High priority True Forms of gacha rares & super rares (Cameraman, Ramen, Catasaurus, Can can, Pizza, Seafarer, Octopus, Fishman, etc)
+- True Forms of your most important gacha Rares and Super Rares, like Cameraman, Ramen, Catasaurus, Can Can, Pizza, Seafarer, Octopus, and Fishman
-- Bomber Cat
+- Bombercat

 Starting from Mount Aku, the difficulty begins to pick up.
-The following units/things are highly recommended if you wish to confront the new challenge:
+You should have these obtained or completed by the time you defeat Mount Aku.

-- Cats of the Cosmos chapter 1 & 2 treasures
+- Treasures from CotC 1 and 2
-- Most or all of Manic cats
+- Most or all of the Manic Cats
+- High priority Talents (Can Can Money Up + Speed, Pizza Wave, Housewife Savage Blow, etc)
-- Cyclone units (Waitress, Catyphoon, etc)
+- The more difficult Cyclone units obtained (Waitress, Hurricat)
-- Aku Researcher
+- Aku Researcher, from The Great Diablo
-- Advent units (Maglev, Slime, etc)
+- Some Advent units (Maglev, Zamboney, Slime, etc)
-- All Cat cannons except Curseblast (mostly Holyblast and Breakerblast)
+- All Cat Cannons up to Breakerblast unlocked

-The final few stages, including Jagando Invasion, are easily the hardest Aku Realms have to offer.
+The final few stages, including Mount Aku's Invasion, are easily the hardest stages The Aku Realms have to offer.
 The following units/things are highly recommended if you want to put an end to High Priest Mamon’s reign once in for all:

-- 100% Cats of the Cosmos treasures
-- Max/High priority Talents (Bahamut explosion, Can can double bounty & speed, Catasaurus critical hit, Pizza wave attack, Housewife savage blow, etc)
-- Cat Researcher
+- Treasures from CotC 3
+- Your most important units boosted to 40 (Can Can, Slime, Ubers, etc)
+- Cat Researcher (not necessary for Aku Realms completion, but makes dealing with the hardest stages significantly easier without good Shield Piercing Ubers)
-- True Form of Advent units (Bullet train, Jelly Dumpling, Macho Crystal, etc)
+- True Forms of the Advent units (Bullet Train, Jelly Dumpling, Macho Crystal Cat, etc)
-- Boulder Cat (Metal Macho can serve as a Pre-UL alternative)
+- Boulder Cat (Metal Cat is a suitable alternative if you have not completed SoL yet)

 ### What You _Don’t_ Need

 - Anti-Aku Ubers: Most players’ first perception about Aku enemies is that they are tough, late-game enemies.
-“To even have a fighting chance you need at least one anti-Aku Uber rare.”
-This is not true.
-While the Aku enemies can be tough, they are no more than what a standard player can handle.
-You’ll be fine with just your generalist units for the most part.
+You may think you need some kind of anti-Aku Uber to do The Aku Realms, when in fact you really don't.
+They can be tough, but are no more difficult than what the game expects you to have.
+For the most part, generalist units will work fine.
-- Specialized Anti-Aku Meatshield: Similarly, players might believe only specialized anti-Aku meatshields can deal with the pushing power of Aku enemies.
-You don’t need to spend your precious resources on Bellydancer talents or Cactus, nor do you need to rush Invasion of the Swamplord early on for Maize cat.
-Your regular meatshields, and Boulder for the last few stages, are more than viable to stall the enemies in Aku Realms.
-- Additional Shield Piercers: Aku enemies are fearsome for their tough, durable shields.
-Even more dreadful if they regenerate.
-Because of this, many players make hasty decisions to spend hefty resources on extra shield piercers that they don’t need.
-Li’l Macho Leg talents, Barrel, Supercar, to name a few.
-In practice, most of the Aku shields can be bruteforced, or reasonably only require Aku researcher as the sole shield piercer.
+- Specialized Anti-Aku meatshields: Similarly, you may think that you need specialized anti-Aku meatshields to help stall Akus.
+You do not need units like Bellydancer's Target Aku, Cactus Cat, or Maize Cat, given that the Manic meatshields can stall them fine.
+(Although you'll want Boulder for the last few stages.)
+- More Shield Piercers: Some of the more notable Aku enemies, like Fallen Bear, Le'Behemoth, or Jagando himself have gigantic Aku Shields.
+Because of this, many players make the decision to get units like Shield Piercing on Li'l Macho Legs, or get lategame options like Barrel Cat or Supercar to deal with the Aku Realms.
+In practice, many Aku Shields are able to be brute forced, and for the most difficult stages Aku Research is all you really need, although he can be frustrating to use without his True Form.
-- Surge Immune Units: Aku enemies are often associated with heavy surge spam stages.
-However, surges that appear in Aku Realms are quite scarce.
-Surge immune units are hardly ever mandatory for these stages.
+- Surge Immune units: Akus are often associated with Surge spam stages.
+However, there are very little Surge spam stages present within The Aku Realms, and what stages exist are able to be brute forced.
-- Plus Level Boosts: Remember, Aku Altar disables plus levels.
-Your normal cats only have lv20 stats at best.
+- Additional plus level boosts: Remember that The Aku Altar disables plus levels on your units, so your Normal Cats will be stuck with level 20 units, effectively making them useless.

+## Credits

+**lee_jinger_zhred** (original guide creation) \
+**goomister29** (proofreading)